magentabusiness/magentabusiness.github.io/_includes/templates/trndz-guides-banner.md

 - [**Getting started guide**](/docs/trendz/getting-started/) - These guide provide quick overview of main Trendz features.
 {% endif %}
 {% if currentGuide != "InstallationOptions" %}
-- [**Installation guides**](/docs/trendz/install/installation-options/) - Learn how to setup ThingsBoard on various available operating systems.
+- [**Installation guides**](/docs/trendz/install/installation-options/) - Learn how to setup IoT Hub on various available operating systems.
 {% endif %}
 {% if currentGuide != "CalculatedFields" %}
 - [**Calculated Fields**](/docs/trendz/calculated-fields) - Learn about Calculated fields and how to use them.